HendrikAH12/CoC-DiscordBot/README.md

 # CoC-DiscordBot

-Bot simples para discord programado em Python.
+Simple bot for discord programmed in Python.

-Objetivo: auxiliar jogadores de Clash of Clash disponibilizando algumas informações.
+Objective: assist Clash of Clash players by providing some information.

-O deploy do mesmo foi realizado na plataforma Heroku.
+deploy was performed at Heroku.